 OBJECTIVES QUALITATIVE MEASUREMENT QUANTITATIVE MEASUREMENT 5.
-Evaluate and implement groundwater recharge and/or banking programs or efforts to increase the conjunctive use opportunities within the region, where technically feasible and cost-effective.
-Increasing percentage of acreage or groundwater basins within the Region that have been studied or looked at for viability of groundwater bankingrecharge.
-Increasing number of groundwater banking recharge projects implemented where technically feasible and costeffective.
-6. Protect and improve groundwater quality from point and non-point source pollution, including geothermal contamination and seawater intrusion.
+Evaluate and implement groundwater recharge programs or efforts to increase the conjunctive use opportunities within the region, where technically feasible and cost-effective.
+Increasing percentage of acreage or groundwater basins within the Region that have been studied or looked at for viability of groundwater recharge.
+Increasing number of groundwater recharge projects implemented where technically feasible and cost-effective.
+Protect and improve groundwater quality from point and non-point source pollution, including geothermal contamination and seawater intrusion.
 Increasing number of projects/programs implemented for the improvement and protection of groundwater basin water quality.